-C. Action taken by the General Assembly
+VII.
+Action taken by the General Assembly

-- 42. On 11 December 2013, the General Assembly adopted, without a vote, resolution 68/95 A and B, based on the report of the Special Committee (A/68/23) and on the subsequent recommendation by the Fourth Committee.
-Section VIII of resolution 68/95 B concerns Pitcairn.
-In the operative paragraphs of that section, the General Assembly: - 1.
-Welcomes all efforts by the administering Power and the territorial Government that would further devolve operational responsibilities to the Territory, with a view to gradually expanding self-government, including through training of local personnel; - 2.
-Requests the administering Power to assist the Territory by facilitating its work concerning public outreach efforts, consistent with
+49. On 5 December 2014, the General Assembly adopted resolutions 69/105 A and B without a vote, on the basis of the report of the Special Committee for 2014 (A/69/23) and the subsequent recommendation by the Fourth Committee.
+Section VIII of resolution 69/105 B concerns Pitcairn.
+In that section, the Assembly:

+(a) Welcomed all efforts by the administering Power and the territorial Government that would further devolve operational responsibilities to the Territory, with a view to gradually expanding self-government, including through training of local personnel;

-Article 73 b of the Charter, and in that regard calls upon the relevant United Nations organizations to provide assistance to the Territory, if requested;
+(b) Requested the administering Power to assist the Territory by facilitating its work concerning public outreach efforts, consistent with Article 73 b of the Charter, and in that regard called upon the relevant United Nations organizations to provide assistance to the Territory, if requested;

-- 3. Also requests the administering Power to continue its assistance for the improvement of the economic, social, educational and other conditions of the population of the Territory and to continue its discussions with the territorial Government on how best to support socioeconomic and environmental security in Pitcairn; - 4.
-Welcomes the work carried out on the preparation of a five-year strategic development plan for the island.
+(c) Also requested the administering Power to continue its assistance for the improvement of the economic, social, educational and other conditions of the population of the Territory and to continue its discussions with the territorial Government on how best to support socioeconomic and environmental security in Pitcairn, including concerning demographic matters;

+(d) Welcomed the work carried out on the preparation of the five-year strategic development plan for the island.